 When my 20th birthday came to a close, I decided to reflect on the teenage years that were left behind me.
+The awkward girl in the birthday hat was me on my 13th birthday.
 With those teen years now over, I felt inspired to write a letter to my 13-year-old self and to any other young girls who might come across this post.
 So let me take a shot at this…

 Dear 13-year-old Me,